Serene Funeral Planning

 Privacy Policy

-We are aware how important your privacy is and based on this we have implemented measures which will ensure any personal information that is obtained from you by visiting our website or by making an application for a funeral plan will be processed and maintained in line with accepted principles of good information handling and in accordance with the General Data Protection Regulation (GDPR).
-Contained within this statement and set out below are details of the type of information that we at Serene Funeral Planning may hold about you our customer.
+We are aware of how important your privacy is, and based on this we have implemented measures which will ensure any personal information that is obtained from you by visiting our website or by making an application for a funeral plan will be processed and maintained in line with accepted principles of good information handling and in accordance with the General Data Protection Regulation (GDPR).
+Contained within this statement and set out below are details of the type of information that we at Serene Funeral Planning may hold about you, our customer.
 It describes how we obtain and process any information we may have and importantly how we protect your privacy.

 This privacy policy is only applicable to us and personal information which may be collected and obtained by us.
 We may choose to amend the content of this privacy policy on occasion.
-If this occurs then we will update the policy and the revised policy will be posted on our website.
+If this occurs, then we will update the policy and the revised policy will be posted on our website.

 We will keep you informed with the progress of your enquiry.
-Unless you state otherwise, you may be contacted via telephone, email, post, SMS and automated message. (see further section on ‘How we keep you informed’).
+Unless you state otherwise, you may be contacted via telephone, email, post, SMS and automated message. (see further section on ‘How we keep you informed’)

 It also includes processing your data for identification purposes to ensure that we never disclose your information to any other person that may have a similar or the same name.